How to add Algolia InstantSearch to your Next.js application

 While the content on my blog site is powered by Contentful, the following concepts apply to any data store or headless CMS out there — even if you store your blog content as markdown with your code.
 All you need is a Next.js application and some content!

-Screenshot of a search example on Salma's blog
+search example on blog (1)

 Let’s get started!